 Get a master shopping list ready and keep it handy to add items to it as you think of them.

-Tip #3 Begin your Thanksgiving dinner shopping in November.
+Tip #3 Begin Your Actual Thanksgiving Dinner Shopping in November

 I know, I know, normally, I tell you to do your shopping early and a little at a time so as not to strap your monthly food budget.